Skip to main content

 The history of brewing beer in Huntington, West Virginia as we know it always begins in the same year, with the same brewing company, in the same spot: "In 1891, The Huntington Brewing company built a large facility in what was then Central City."

 Was it really the first brewery in the area?
 After all, the first settlers had begun arriving in present-day Huntington just after the American Revolution.
 At some point before 1891, wouldn't they have been thirsty for beer that was fresher than what could be shipped in?
+For now that question remains unanswered.
+But consider that by 1873, when the city of Huntington was barely two years old, there were 4,131 breweries in the United States.

 A partial view of downtown Huntington looking due-west from a vantage point at Marshall University.
 Photo courtesy of Delano Patterson.

+In those days, the neighborhood brewery was as common as the neighborhood baker, and beer was considered a food staple.
+Every town of any consequence had breweries.
+The majority were family-run affairs, very small and personal, some producing as little as a few hundred barrels a year or less.
+Bottling was still a new and inconsistent technology, so beer was generally consumed either on the brewery premises in adjoining "brew pubs," or in saloons within a short distance from the brew house.
+Patrons wishing to take beer home used containers or buckets called "growlers."
 Portsmouth (Ohio) Brewing Company apparently shipped quantities of beer up the Ohio River to the Huntington area beginning in the late 1800s.
 Also during this time the Reymann Brewing Company of Wheeling had Huntington on a strategic list of cities throughout the region where it operated beer-depots (warehouses).
 At least two brewers are said to have produced beer in Charleston between 1874 and 1878.
 However, it is unlikely they were large enough to supply their products to accounts as far away as the "Jewel City."

 The tremendous amounts of beer being "imported" from surrounding areas along with the imminent annexation of Central City by Huntington may have influenced investors to get into the game.
 But to build a large full-scale commercial brewery without a few prior attempts by others to establish operations in the community was a true test of faith, as the beer landscape was rapidly changing.
-Many small firms couldn't compete, especially those making an inferior product.
+Many small firms couldn't compete, especially anyone making an inferior product.

 By the time The Huntington Brewing Company opened in 1891, the age of the "beer barons" was in full swing.
 The number of U.S. breweries had dropped to about 2,000, as larger plants were constructed by bigger companies to make more and more beer, a cycle that would repeat itself on a different level following Prohibition.
-The brewery in Central City struggled and was eventually sold to The American Brewing Company, who likewise found the market difficult to "tap."
+The brewery in Central City struggled and was eventually sold to The American Brewing Company, who likewise found the market difficult to tap...pun intended.

 (right) The Fesenmeier Brewing Company circa 1956 at 14th Street W.